DRCheng7/starter-hugo-academic/content/publication/SPQR/index.md

 ---
-title: 'Optimizing micro-op cache for data center applications (Paper name omitted to maintain anonymity)'
+title: 'Touchscreen Eavesdropping'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - ......
-  - Kan Zhu (Second Author)
+  - Haoliang Cheng (First Author)
   - ......

 # Author notes (optional)